Direxion Daily S&P 500 Bull 3X (NYSEARCA:SPXL) Sets New 12-Month High at $104.06

 Institutional Investors Weigh In On Direxion Daily S&P 500 Bull 3X

-A number of hedge funds and other institutional investors have recently bought and sold shares of SPXL.
+Several hedge funds have recently modified their holdings of SPXL.
 FNY Investment Advisers LLC acquired a new stake in shares of Direxion Daily S&P 500 Bull 3X during the second quarter valued at about $53,000.
 AXS Investments LLC acquired a new stake in Direxion Daily S&P 500 Bull 3X during the 2nd quarter worth approximately $398,000.
 Gainplan LLC grew its holdings in Direxion Daily S&P 500 Bull 3X by 31.0% during the 2nd quarter.
 Gainplan LLC now owns 190,146 shares of the company’s stock worth $17,109,000 after acquiring an additional 44,946 shares during the last quarter.
 Smith Chas P & Associates PA Cpas increased its position in Direxion Daily S&P 500 Bull 3X by 1.0% in the 2nd quarter.
 Smith Chas P & Associates PA Cpas now owns 59,174 shares of the company’s stock valued at $5,324,000 after acquiring an additional 611 shares during the period.
 Finally, Covestor Ltd raised its stake in shares of Direxion Daily S&P 500 Bull 3X by 19.1% during the second quarter.
 Covestor Ltd now owns 5,510 shares of the company’s stock valued at $496,000 after acquiring an additional 882 shares during the last quarter.

 Direxion Daily S&P 500 Bull 3X Company Profile